COVID-IWG/epimargin/README.md

 # summary
 a two-stage extension of the SIR model:
-1. a PID-style control for controlling the growth rate <i>R</i> within a geographic unit
+1. a PID-style control for modulating the growth rate <i>R</i> within a geographic unit
-2. a graph of interactions between geographic unit accounting for migratory (re-)introductions
+2. a graph of interactions between geographic units accounting for migratory (re-)introductions

 ## todo - likelihood update options:
 1. classic (Bettencourt and Ribeiro 2008)